The Middle School Experience

 From Our Faculty

 Hear brief overviews of Key's program and culture, shared by faculty members.
-Additional videos will be added over the course of this academic year.

 (1:32) Middle School Learning Department Head and Learning Specialist Sarah Judd on the Learning Department in the Middle School